|

 at The

-Dewey family finds its roots in the city of Another, Ernest de Marigny, took a financial
+Dewey family finds its roots in the city of Another, Ernest de Marigny, took a financial partnership with the Duke

-partnership with the Duke of Windsor (married to American divorced person
+of Windsor (married to American divorced person Wallis Simpson) and an

-Wallis Simpson) and an American millionaire, Mr. Oakes, to create casinos
+American millionaire, Mr. Oakes, to create casinos in Paradise Island in Nassau

-in Paradise Island in Nassau ‑ Bahamas (Windsor had been a Nazis’
+‑ Bahamas (Windsor had been a Nazis’ friend and Bahamas Governor

-friend and Bahamas Governor during WW2).
-Marigny married Oakes’ daughter- this is not really a fairy tale - and someone
+during WW2).
+Marigny married Oakes’ daughter- this is not really a fairy tale - and

-murdered Oakes sometimes later.
-Marigny was suspected
+someone murdered Oakes sometimes later.
+Marigny was suspected of being the

-investigators to make faked proofs so that Marigny
+to make faked proofs so that Marigny would go to jail (there are many books

-would go to jail (there are many books about that story).
+about that story).
 When two cousins are fighting: grandfather judges and makes peace.
 Why

 didn't they contact me to find a solution?
 That is the question.
 During a period of more than 1,000 years, they were only two really